5 Tips For An Eco-Friendly Christmas

 Use LED Christmas lights

 LED lights are a great way to reduce how much energy is used during the festive season.
 They not only last longer, but they use up to 75% less energy compared to regular lights.
+Saving your power bill and the environment.

 Try a reusable advent calendar